aortem/entra-id-dart-auth-sdk/CONTRIBUTING.md

 ## Available Versions

-Firebase Dart Admin Auth SDK is available in two versions to cater to different needs and scales:
+Entra Id Auth SDK is available in two versions to cater to different needs and scales:

 1. **Main - Stable Version**: Usually one release a month.
 This version attempts to keep stability without introducing breaking changes.
 2. **Pre-Release - Edge Version**: Provided as an early indication of a release when breaking changes are expect.
 This release is inconsistent.
 Use only if you are looking to test new features.